zylklab/alfresco-nagios/README.md

 ## Introduction

 A well known example for Alfresco monitoring via JMX is available [here](https://github.com/toniblyx/alfresco-nagios-and-icinga-plugin), but the most interesting information for this is related to Enterprise Edition (EE).
-General direct monitoring commands (not JMX-based) may be used for Community Edition (CE) too, for example:
+General direct monitoring commands (not JMX-based) may be used for Community Edition (CE) too.

-- check_ssh for direct monitorization of ssh port
-- check_http for direct monitorization of http(s) service (like 80 or 443)
-- check_tcp for checking Tomcat and Alfresco ports (like 8009, 8080, 8443 or 50500)
-- check_snmp for checking CPU, RAM, Load & Swap (via standard SNMP protocol) if using SNMP protocol
-- check_esxi for checking CPU, RAM, Load from VMware API point of view (if your instance is virtualized)

 We can obtain additional monitoring information for Alfresco Community via OOTB Support Tools webscripts (System Performance, Active Sessions and SOLR).

 ## Nagios-Icinga configuration for Alfresco Community